kevinrae001/kevinrae001.github.io/_projects/AEMS/index.md

 ## My role (NDA)

 I was the lead mechanical engineer on this project.
-Because of an NDA, I’m limited in how much I can share publicly, but my scope included:
+My scope included:

 - Turning stakeholder requirements into mechanical architectures and manufacturable designs
 - Owning the SolidWorks models for assemblies/parts